-Passport to Employment is an outreach to the unemployed, under-employed, and those who are dissatisfied with their jobs, in the greater Indianapolis area.
-We are a support and networking group where we teach job search skills: we help people with their career search strategy, resumes, cover letters, reference sheets, networking, interview skills, and much more.
+Passport to Employment is an outreach to the unemployed, underemployed, and those who are dissatisfied with their jobs, in the greater Indianapolis area.
+We are a support and networking group where we teach job search skills: we help people with their career search strategy, resumés, cover letters, reference sheets, networking, interview skills, and much more.
 Our vision is to help people land in careers, not just "find a job."

 Want to learn more?
-Contact p2e@golove.org.
+Check out our website - golove.org/passport